 Your Christian Witness

-A post from a popular atheist blog, dealt with the "confession" of an atheist.
-He once wrote successful “Christian music” for some of the biggest names in the industry and won Dove and Grammy awards.
+A post from a popular atheist blog dealt with the "confession" of an atheist.
+He once wrote successful "Christian music" for some of the biggest names in the industry and won Dove and Grammy awards.
 The son of a Christian pastor, he composed music since he was a child, won acclaim over the years and now has a large following.

-“Finally, while in Nashville, I allowed myself to embrace my inner atheist (privately), all the while writing and recording Christian music,” he wrote.
-His primary concern with this "embrace" was the following.
 “I’m trapped: If I “come out” as an atheist, I’ll lose fans in droves.
 But by not doing so, I’m condemning myself to the torture of fans who assume I’m still a Christian.“

-Does Christian music, written by a professing atheist not disturb you, if the music is well conceived and masterfully executed?
+Does Christian music, written by a professing atheist not disturb you if the music is well conceived and masterfully executed?
 How do you feel about Christian art, created by an artist given to drunken brawls?

 Does the character of the person have no bearing on the talent on display?
-Or is there something at work here that extracts a phenomenally high price.

 The world was moved by the talent of Caravaggio, but he was a sorry Christian witness.
 So what makes a successful Christian witness?
 Most of us, who came to the faith because of the integrity of an effective Christian witness, do not need to have the obvious pointed out to us.
 Those who led us to Christ were irresistible in their personality and character.